 You could even get creative and cut some bin liners into streamers, then pin them to your door frames as a cheap and simple take on door curtains.
 Carve a pumpkin and place a lit tea light in it to use as your centrepiece, then choose a Halloween playlist to create a mysterious ambience.

 It’s no good throwing a Halloween party without gruesome Halloween costumes to complete the look.
 You don’t have to go all out – simple accessories will do.

-Don’t forget – dousing yourself in fake blood also turns any outfit into a Halloween costume!
+Don’t forget – dousing yourself in fake blood also turns any outfit into a Halloween party costume!

-We’ve come up with easy games that you can play without having to break the bank for props:
+We’ve come up with some easy Halloween party games that you can play without having to break the bank for props: